eclipse/epsilon-website/mkdocs/docs/doc/etl.md

 Transformation -- TransformRule: rule
 ```

-ETL also provides the convenient `equivalent()` operation which, when applied to a single element, returns only the first element of the respective result that would have been returned by the `equivalents()` operation discussed above.
-Also, when applied to a collection the `equivalent()` operation returns a flattened collection (as opposed to the result of `equivalents()` which is a `Bag` of `Bag`s in this case).
+ETL also provides the convenient `equivalent()` operation:

+* When applied to a single element, `equivalent()` returns only the first element of the respective result that would have been returned by the `equivalents()` operation discussed above.
+* When applied to a collection, the `equivalent()` operation returns a flattened version (i.e. a `Bag` of model elements) of the `Bag` of `Bags` that `equivalents()` would have returned.

 As with the `equivalents()` operation, the `equivalent()` operation can also be invoked with or without parameters.

-The semantics of the `equivalent()` operation is further illustrated through a simple example.
+The semantics of the `equivalent()` operation are further illustrated through a simple example.
 In this example, we need to transform a model that conforms to the Tree metamodel displayed below into a model that conforms to the Graph metamodel, also displayed below.

 ```mermaid-70
 classDiagram